Caffeine Queen Teacher Logo

 Contact paper revitalizes an old filing cabinet

-I couldn’t look at this crooked, squeaky filing cabinet for one more minute!
+I couldn’t look at this crooked, squeaky filing cabinet for one more minute.

-Covering the old filing cabinet drawer fronts with the contact paper was pretty easy.
+Covering the old filing cabinet drawer fronts with contact paper was pretty easy.
 The hardest part is smoothing out the bubbles and getting the contact paper edges straight.

 Contact paper improves the look of old filing cabinet